Academics at the Mansfield Center

 Students from a variety of majors and backgrounds can gain academic credit and international experience while studying in Missoula through the Mansfield Center Internship Program.
 The Center currently offers internships in social media and international research and provides students with the option to work with staff members to design internships in their own field of study.
 Some internships also offer compensation for work study or non-work study applicants.

 Study abroad is an integral part of global education for both high school and university students.
 The Mansfield Center is pleased to offer the opportunity to study abroad to students across Montana as well as offering a variety of programs for foreign students interested in studying in the United States.
-Recently, the Mansfield Center sent Montana high school students on an all-expenses-paid, month-long exchange program in Cambodia through the American Youth Leadership Program, and the program will be repeated in 2014.
-The Mansfield Center also offers a popular wintersession course in which students study climate change at Can Tho University in Vietnam.
+The Mansfield Center's annual Wintersession in Vietnam Program studies climate change impacts in the Mekong Delta.
+Recently the Mansfield Center was also the recipient of a KAKEHASHI Program grant to send University of Montana students to Japan.

 The Center holds seminars, workshops, and institutes for Montana teachers and is a partner in the National Consortium for Teaching About Asia.